 At the final climb to reach one of Colombia’s most well-preserved heritage towns – Santa Fe de Antioquia – a giant fluorescent green iguana gazes out at the highlands from behind a waterslide.
 What surprises me isn’t finding a reptile so close to the road, but rather, one made from fiberglass to draw attention to the local aquatic theme park Kanaloa.
 Then again, with Santa Fe de Antioquia nestled in a brush forest, the region clearly is inspired by its local fauna.

-Medellín’s urban patchwork becomes undone leaving the Valle de Aburrá, and during the next 80 kilometers on the San Jerónimo road, one can appreciate the many flower farms where, in August, silleteros elaborate their colorful flower tableaux.
+Medelliin’s urban patchwork unravels at the edge of the Valle de Aburrá, and during the next 80 km on the San Jerónimo road, one can appreciate the many flower farms where, in late August, silleteros elaborate their colorful flower tableaux.
 Thanks to a time-saving tunnel and fast descent to the Cauca River, the verdant green ridges of the western highlands give way to orchards, palms and brute force of nature evidenced by giant smooth boulders.
 Passing a suspension bridge, a Chiva joins us on the road and announces our imminent arrival in Santa Fe de Antioquia.

 Founded in 1541 by Marshall Jorge Robledo, Santa Fe is home to many well-preserved colonial buildings and a pristine central square that rivals others in the department, among them Tamesis, Jardín and Jericó.